-(d) Assessment agreements
+(e) Assessment agreements

 Assessment agreements shall be filed with the Commission and become effective on filing.
 The Commission shall thereafter, upon complaint filed within 2 years of the date of the agreement, disapprove, cancel, or modify any such agreement, or charge or assessment pursuant thereto, that it finds, after notice and hearing, to be unjustly discriminatory or unfair as between carriers, shippers, or ports.
 The Commission shall issue its final decision in any such proceeding within 1 year of the date of filing of the complaint.
 To the extent that an assessment or charge is found in the proceeding to be unjustly discriminatory or unfair as between carriers, shippers, or ports, the Commission shall remedy the unjust discrimination or unfairness for the period of time between the filing of the complaint and the final decision by means of assessment adjustments.
 These adjustments shall be implemented by prospective credits or debits to future assessments or charges, except in the case of a complainant who has ceased activities subject to the assessment or charge, in which case reparation may be awarded.
-Except for this subsection and section 1706(a) of this Appendix, this chapter, the Shipping Act, 1916 [46 App.
-U.S.C.
-801 et seq.], and the Intercoastal Shipping Act, 1933,1 do not apply to assessment agreements.
+Except for this subsection and section 1706(a) of this Appendix, this chapter does not apply to assessment agree-

-(e) Maritime labor agreements
+(f) Maritime labor agreements

-This chapter and the Shipping Act, 1916 [46 App.
-U.S.C.
-801 et seq.]2 do not apply to maritime labor agreements.
-This subsection does not exempt from this chapter or the Shipping Act, 19162 any rates, charges, regulations, or practices of a common carrier that are required to be set forth in a tariff, whether or not those rates, charges, regulations, or practices arise out of, or are otherwise related to, a maritime labor agreement.
+This chapter does not apply to maritime labor agreements.
+This subsection does not exempt from this chapter any rates, charges, regulations, or practices of a common carrier that are required to be set forth in a tariff or are essential terms of a service contract, whether or not those rates, charges, regulations, or practices arise out of, or are otherwise related to, a maritime labor agreement.